Skip to main content

 schnabl-research.jpeg

 We use in vitro and in vivo technologies to study various aspects of chronic liver disease.
-We also use preclinical models mimicking fatty liver disease, alcoholic and non-alcoholic steatohepatitis, and cholestatic models of liver disease.
+We also use preclinical models mimicking fatty liver disease, alcohol-associated and Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD), and cholestatic models of liver disease.

 In addition, a very important part of our laboratory is a translational aspect to identify targets for therapy and to generate interventions that are able to prevent or treat liver disease in patients.